Chinatown: Other languages

+In Philippine Spanish, the term used for Chinatown districts is parián, a Spanish term derived from Cebuano parian ("market", "bazaar", or "trading place").
+In the rest of the Spanish Empire, the Spanish-language term is usually barrio chino (Chinese neighborhood; plural: barrios chinos), used in Spain and Latin America.
+(However, barrio chino or its Catalan cognate barri xinès do not always refer to a Chinese neighborhood: these are also common terms for a disreputable district with drugs and prostitution, and often no connection to the Chinese.).

+In Portuguese, Chinatown is often referred to as Bairro chinês (the Chinese Neighbourhood; plural: bairros chineses).

-In Francophone regions (such as France and Quebec), Chinatown is often referred to as le quartier chinois (the Chinese Quarter; plural: les quartiers chinois).
+In Francophone regions (such as France and Quebec), Chinatown is often referred to as le quartier chinois (the Chinese Neighbourhood; plural: les quartiers chinois).
 The most prominent Francophone Chinatowns are located in Paris and Montreal.

-The Spanish-language term is usually barrio chino (Chinese neighborhood; plural: barrios chinos), used in Spain and Latin America.
-(However, barrio chino or its Catalan cognate barri xinès do not always refer to a Chinese neighborhood: these are also common terms for a disreputable district with drugs and prostitution, and often no connection to the Chinese.).

 The Vietnamese term for Chinatown is Khu người Hoa (Chinese district) or phố Tàu (Chinese street).
 Vietnamese language is prevalent in Chinatowns of Paris, Los Angeles, Boston, Philadelphia, Toronto, and Montreal as ethnic Chinese from Vietnam have set up shop in them.

 In Japanese, the term "chūkagai" (中華街, literally "Chinese Street") is the translation used for Yokohama and Nagasaki Chinatown.

-In Indonesia, chinatown is known as Pecinan, a shortened term of pe-cina-an, means everything related to the Chinese people.
-Most of these pecinans usually located in Java.
+In Indonesia, Chinatown is known as Pecinan, a shortened term of pe-cina-an, means everything related to the Chinese people.
+Most of these pecinans are usually located in Java.

 Some languages have adopted the English-language term, such as Dutch and German.